M0kcry/Notes-THM/THM/How-The-Web-Works.md

 - The <p.> element defines a paragraph
 - There are many other elements (tags) used for different purposes.
 For example, there are tags for buttons (<button>), images (<img>), lists, and much more.

-Tags can contain attributes e.g. : <p attribute1="idk1" attribute2="idk2">.
+Tags can contain attributes e.g. : <.p attribute1="idk1" attribute2="idk2">.

-Tags can also have an id attribute which is unique to the element e.g. : <p id="yessir">
+Tags can also have an id attribute which is unique to the element e.g. : <.p id="yessir">

 ## JavaScript